conda-forge/conda-forge.github.io/src/maintainer/knowledge_base.rst

 .. note::

-  Note that appropriate compiler runtime packages will be automatically added to the package's runtime requirements and therefore there's no need to specify ``libgcc`` or ``libgfortran``.
+  Appropriate compiler runtime packages will be automatically added to the package's runtime requirements and therefore there's no need to specify ``libgcc`` or ``libgfortran``.
   There is additional information about how conda-build 3 treats compilers in the `conda docs <https://docs.conda.io/projects/conda-build/en/latest/source/compiler-tools.html>`_.

 .. _cdt_packages: